-College graduates spend massive amounts of money, incur thousands of dollars in debt, and invest years of time and energy educating themselves, yet they spend no money on the exact thing that will get them interviews and a job, their resume.
+College graduates spend massive amounts of money, incur thousands of dollars in debt, and invest years of time and energy educating themselves, yet they spend no money on the exact thing that will get them interviews and a job, a professionally written and correctly prepared resume.
 They foolishly believe that their resume is good, good enough, it really doesn't matter that much, or who knows what.
 If that is you, snap out of it.
-You're blowing it.
+You're about to blow it.
 Over the years working in corporate HR and recruiting I have a few theories to explain why people make such bad decisions in life.

 Too cheap?
 Oh, you would be surprised how often this is a key factor.
 Or, maybe it is not always being cheap, but the person just has incredibly poor decision making abilities or cannot think rationally.
 If faced with choices such as a good night out at the bar with buds, dinner out with the Mrs., a brand new pair of jeans or shoes, a cell phone plan they can't really afford, or having a professionally prepared document that will significantly improve the person's long term economic picture, guess what entry level college grads choose?
 It is a no-brainer for many.
 I know, it is truly amazing and explains why we still have two political parties.